anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ### Serving

 If our model passed our evaluation criteria then we can deploy and serve our model.
-Again, there are many different options here such as using our CI/CD Git workflows to deploy the model wrapped as a scalable microservice or for more streamlined deployments, we can use a purpose-build model server such as as [MLFlow](https://mlflow.org/){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"} or [Nvidia's Triton](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"} inference server.
-These servers have a registry with an API layer to seamlessly inspect, update, serve, rollback, etc. multiple versions of models.
-Typically a model artifact will be loaded to an inference app which directly interfaces to fulfill any requests from the user-facing application.
+Again, there are many different options here such as using our CI/CD Git workflows to deploy the model wrapped as a scalable microservice or for more streamlined deployments, we can use a purpose-build [model server](api.md#model-server){:target="_blank"} to seamlessly inspect, update, serve, rollback, etc. multiple versions of models.

 ```python linenums="1"
 # Serve model(s)